an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 November 15

-The UW Office of Admissions only considers applicants for DTM admission into the Allen School for Autumn quarter admission.
-High School applicants should plan to submit their application during the Fall of their senior year to start at UW - Seattle the following year.
-Direct admission into the Allen School is not available for students who apply for Winter, Spring, or Summer quarters.
+The UW Office of Admissions only considers applicants for DTM admission into the Allen School for autumn quarter admission.
+High School applicants should plan to submit their application during the fall of their senior year to start at UW the following year.
+DTM admission into the Allen School is not available for students who apply for winter, spring, or summer quarters.

-1. Make sure you are on track to meet all UW - Seattle admissions deadlines and requirements as outlined on the UW Freshman Admissions website.
+• Make sure you are on track to meet all UW's Seattle campus admissions deadlines and requirements as outlined on the UW freshman admissions website.

-2. Apply using the UW - Seattle Application for Freshman Admissions between September 1 and November 15 of the year before you intend to enroll.
-To be considered for Allen School DTM, you must list either Computer Science or Computer Engineering as your first choice major.
+• Apply using the UW Application for Freshman Admissions between September 1 and November 15 of the year before you intend to enroll.
+To be considered for Allen School DTM admissions, you must list either Computer Science or Computer Engineering as your first choice major.

-3. If applicable, submit your financial aid application (FAFSA or WASFA) between October 1 and January 15.
-Note 2024 Admissions Cycle date changes below!
+• If applicable, submit your financial aid application (FAFSA or WASFA) by the UW priority deadline!

-Please note that there is no separate application for Allen School DTM applicants and no additional materials are required.
-Applicants should follow the UW Freshman Application guidelines; you do not need to craft a computing-focused application.
+There is no separate application for Allen School DTM applicants and no additional materials are required.
+Applicants should follow the UW freshman application guidelines; you do not need to craft a computing-focused application.
 Your application will be reviewed by the UW-Seattle Office of Admissions, so questions about the application should be directed to askuwadm@uw.edu.

 Stairs with a purple, gold, and white painted 2022 on the stair risers, in the background the verdant green landscaping of UW